Black Friday: Save 60% for life on LivePlan Premium

 You can build either of these forecasts in Excel.
 It will require you to manually update, pull in your accounting information and build out equations to accurately calculate your projections.
 A broken link, missing parenthesis, or incorrectly inputted data can quickly disrupt these sheets so you’ll need to carefully build these out.

+If you use a sales forecasting tool like LivePlan, you can greatly simplify the process of creating these forecasts.
 If you use a tool like LivePlan, you can greatly simplify the process of creating these forecasts.
 Simply create a revenue forecast and an expense budget and the software will do the rest.
 It will automatically figure out your inventory purchases and when customers will typically pay you.

 Using software for forecasting has big advantages because it makes it easy to explore different scenarios.
 Seeing what impact customer payments will have on your cash flow is as simple as moving a slider.
 No complex calculations required.